hvianna/audioMotion.js/docs/users-manual.md

 **Add selected**  | Add currently selected files in the file explorer to the play queue **Add all files** | Add all files in the current folder to the play queue **Add from URL**  | Load a remote audio file or stream from an URL **Upload file**   | Play individual music files from your device.
-Uploaded files can't be added to queue or saved to playlists.<br>*(Only displayed on browsers that do not support local file access)*
+Uploaded files can't be queued or saved to playlists.<br>*(Only displayed on browsers that do not support local file access)*

 **Double-click** a file to quickly add it to the play queue.